 The slow traffic has its compensations as the streets are teeming with street stalls and locals going about their business.
 There are highly decorated buses called tap taps (as you tap to get them to stop).
 The vast and lively Iron Market sprawls over acres with huge amounts of space devoted to voodoo.
 Most of it is bottles of potions of every size and hue and heaps of herbs.
 But there are also aisles crammed with statues, dolls and other sculpted items, mainly made out of real skulls, teeth and hair.
 Macabre is the best word for it.
 Most of the people believe in spirits and say that many were released during the earthquake.
 I just hope they don’t return to inhabit my dreams.

 Jacmel - A Town in Haiti With Potential

 Down south to Jacmel, which would be a pretty town with painted French colonial houses, but it is still being restored.
 The architecture was so highly thought of that it inspired the French Quarter of New Orleans. it was hit first by a huge fire in 1896 and rebuilt.
 It was then hit particularly badly by the earthquake, leaving much of it in ruins.
-Like aphoenix it is risng again and remains hopefully on the tentative UNESCO list.
+Like a phoenix, it is rising again and remains hopefully, on the tentative UNESCO list.

 There is an esplanade of sorts and a sweep of sand.
 But the beach is heaped with debris, mainly plastic bottles and is not remotely inviting.

-We're taken on an expedition to a rock pool, which is a much better option for swimming. though the drive involves fording a river (also used as a car wash) followed by a tortuous scramble over rocks
+We're taken on an expedition to Bassin Bleu.
+Guarded by imposing rock formations, this series of four stunning cobalt pools linked by waterfalls.
+This is a much better option for swimming. though the drive involves fording a river (also used as a car wash) followed by a tortuous scramble over rocks

 Street Demonstrations In Reality